Introduction

 - Prepare the wires

-- Swap dies for different tasks or applications
+- Swap dies for different tasks or applications.
+Using crimping tools with a ratcheting mechanism ensures consistent and secure crimps.

 - Seek expert advice if you don’t know which die nests to buy or you’re using crimping tools for the first time